Medicine 3.0 for men: How to make prevention your default

 A core Medicine 3.0 idea is the transition from “normal” to optimal.
 “Normal” is often a statistical range, not a performance promise.
 A fasting blood glucose that is technically normal can still be trending in the wrong direction over time.

-According to research reviewing prediabetes, progression toward type 2 diabetes is a major clinical opportunity because early identification deserves more attention and prevention can change outcomes.[1]
+According to diabetes prevention guidance, progression toward type 2 diabetes is a major clinical opportunity because early identification and prevention can change outcomes.[2]
 In a Medicine 3.0 mindset, a man and his clinician look at the pattern, not just the single lab value.

 It uses technology to make your habits measurable